Roadside Springs Sampling

 Click on any of the springs below to see details and past results!

-= Parameters tested meet MCL Standards | 🔴 = Parameters tested DO NOT meet MCL Standards
+= Parameters tested meet MCL StandardsĀ | šŸ”“ = Parameters tested DO NOT meet MCL Standards

 *Even if Parameters Tested were within Limits PLEASE USE CAUTION if deciding to drink from these sources

-Results as of 10/06/2025
+Results as of 02/02/2026

-Blue Hole: 🔴 E.coli Present in Sample
+Blue Hole: šŸ”“ E.coli Present in Sample LAST TESTED 10/06/2025 ***Weather limited recent testingĀ

-Beck Springs: All Tested Parameters were within Limits
+Beck Springs: All Tested Parameters were within Limits LAST TESTED 10/06/2025 ***Weather limited recent testing

-We no longer sample these springs:
+We NO longer sample these springs:

-• Pressley Ridge/Lytel Road: as of 7/21/2025 🔴 (now on private property)
+• Pressley Ridge/Lytel Road: (now on private property)

 • Red Dog Road (consistently high E. Coli levels)